fachiappetta/best_hospitals/README.md

 information about the quality of care at over 4,000 Medicare-certified hospitals in the U.S. This dataset essentially covers all major U.S. hospitals.
 This dataset is used for a variety of purposes, including determining whether hospitals should be fined for not providing high quality care to patients (see http://goo.gl/jAXFX for some background on this particular topic).
-The Hospital Compare web site contains a lot of data and we will only look at a small subset for this assignment.
-The zip file for this assignment contains three files
-• outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals.
-• hospital-data.csv: Contains information about each hospital.
-• Hospital_Revised_Flatfiles.pdf: Descriptions of the variables in each file (i.e the code book).
-A description of the variables in each of the files is in the included PDF file named Hospital_Revised_Flatfiles.pdf.

 1. Plot the 30-day mortality rates for heart attack